damchilly/Getting-Cleaning-Project2/CodeBook.md

 output: html_document
 ---

-#CODEBOOK GETTING AND CLEANIND DATA - PROJECT 2
+#CODEBOOK GETTING AND CLEANING DATA - PROJECT 2
 ##DATA SOURCES
 The dataset includes the following files:
 *'README.txt': Text File with description of the scripts used in this project